Color Image Set Recognition Based on Quaternionic Grassmannians

 \subsection{Quaternion Algebra for Color Image Representation}

-Quaternions, introduced by Hamilton in 1843 \cite{hamilton1844quaternions}, extend complex numbers to four dimensions and have found applications in various fields, including computer graphics \cite{shoemake1985animating,kuipers1999quaternions}, robotics \cite{altmann1986rotations}, and signal processing \cite{zhang1997quaternion}.
-In the context of image processing, quaternions offer a unified way to represent color images by encoding the RGB channels into a single quaternion-valued matrix \cite{le2003, pei1999}.
-A quaternion \( q \in \H \) is typically written as:
+Quaternions, introduced by Hamilton in 1843 \cite{hamilton1844quaternions}, extend complex numbers to four dimensions.
+They are widely used in computer graphics \cite{shoemake1985animating,kuipers1999quaternions}, robotics \cite{altmann1986rotations}, and signal processing \cite{zhang1997quaternion}.
+In the context of image processing, quaternions provide a natural and compact way to encode color images by combining the RGB channels into a single quaternion-valued matrix \cite{le2003, pei1999}.